stefanhans/thoughts-about-contexting-talk/PITCHME.md

 ### Context Engineering

-f(everything) => navigation-path

-- standards, e.g. GPS
+- separate well-known standards and create functions for it
-- taxonomies, e.g. languages
+    - GPS, taxonomies, ...
+- describe the rest formally and create functions for it
-- dictionaries, e.g. tags, categories
+    - dictionaries, tags, categories, ...

-- i.e. everything
+Think about hash functions with meaningful structure.

+---

+### Context Routing

+How can you combine binary hierarchies dynamically <br>
+and how can you navigate through it.

 ---